African elephant: Size

+Its back is concave-shaped, while the back of the African forest elephant is nearly straight.
+The African forest elephant is considerably smaller.
+Fully grown African forest elephant males in optimal conditions where individuals are capable of reaching full growth potential are estimated to be on average 2.09–2.31 m tall and 1700-2300 kg in weight.

 Distribution and habitat

 African elephants are distributed in Sub-Saharan Africa, where they inhabit Sahelian scrubland and arid regions, tropical rainforests, mopane and miombo woodlands.
-African forest elephant populations occur only in Central Africa.
+African forest elephant populations occur only in Central and West Africa.

 Behavior and ecology

 Sleeping pattern

 Elephants are the animals with the lowest sleep times, especially African elephants.
-Their average sleep was found to be only 2 hours in 24-hour cycles.
+Research has found their average sleep to be only 2 hours in 24-hour cycles.

 Family

 Both African elephant species live in family units comprising several adult cows, their daughters and their subadult sons.
 Each family unit is led by an older cow known as the matriarch.
-African forest elephant groups are less cohesive than African bush elephant groups, probably because of the lack of predators.
+African forest elephant groups are less cohesive than African bush elephant groups, probably due to the lack of natural predators.

 When separate family units bond, they form kinship or bond groups.
 After puberty, male elephants tend to form close alliances with other males.
-While females are the most active members of African elephant groups, both male and female elephants are capable of distinguishing between hundreds of different low frequency infrasonic calls to communicate with and identify each other.
+While females are the most active members of African elephant groups, both male and female elephants are capable of distinguishing between hundreds of different low-frequency infrasonic calls to communicate with and identify each other.

 Elephants use some vocalisations that are beyond the hearing range of humans, to communicate across large distances.
 Elephant mating rituals include the gentle entwining of trunks.

-The bulls were believed to be solitary animals, becoming independent once reaching maturity.
+Bulls were believed to be solitary animals, becoming independent once reaching maturity.
 New research suggests that bulls maintain ecological knowledge for the herd, facilitating survival when searching for food and water, which also benefits the young bulls who associate with them.
-Bulls only return to the herd to breed or to socialize; they do not provide prenatal care to their offspring, but rather play a fatherly role to younger bulls to show dominance.
+Bulls only return to the herd to breed or to socialize; they do not provide parental care to their offspring or raise them, but rather play a fatherly role in general to younger bulls to show dominance.